-LECOMTE AND ESPECIALLY CLÉMENT BECAME MARTYRS
+LECOMTE AND ESPECIALLY CLÉMENT BECOME MARTYRS

 FOR THE RIGHT